How to Talk to Your GP About Your Mental Health

 - Be open minded and curious.
 Your GP could suggest a few options.
-For example, medication or referral to a psychiatrist, or psychological treatment such as Cognitive Behaviour Therapy (CBT) either face to face with a psychologist and/or an online CBT course (eg with This Way Up).
+For example, medication or referral to a psychiatrist, or psychological treatment such as Cognitive Behaviour Therapy (CBT) either face to face with a psychologist and/or an online CBT program (eg with This Way Up).
 Whether you’ve heard about these suggestions before or are learning about it for the first time, give it some thought rather than being quick to dismiss them.
 Take notes during the appointment so you can take in what’s being explained and consider it more, later.

 - Take the time to ask questions.
 If there is something you don’t completely understand, ask for more information or clarification.
 We can all have certain ideas or biases when it comes to mental health and treatment approaches, which may be misconceptions that can be corrected.
 Equip yourself with enough information to make an informed decision.
 You can ask for fact sheets or other reading material to look at when you’re at home, book a follow-up appointment for more discussion, or talk through your options with loved ones.